chasepd/TableTopFury/README.md

 ## What Will Be Added
 Whatever I feel like adding or that someone feels like submitting a PR for.

-## Why the GPL license instead of MIT License?
-There are a lot of things I think the MIT License makes sense for - a lot of the internet is built on the MIT license.
-However, for a game, I feel like GPL makes more sense.
-Want to take this code and fix it up and make something really cool out of it?
-Awesome!
-But let the rest of us learn from you too and share your source code like this is shared.
-Not that this is particularly great or worthy of using, but it's more of the spirit of the thing.

-You should also note that not everything here is licensed under the GPL license.
-Specifically, the MonoGame framework that this uses is available under the MIT License.

-See attributions for information about what license the art and sound is licensed under.

 ## Attributions

 All of the music is by [GTDStudio aka Palrom/ Pavel Panferov of OpenGameArt.org](https://opengameart.org/users/gtdstudio-aka-palrom).
 It is licensed under the [OGA-BY 3.0 License](https://opengameart.org/content/oga-by-30-faq).